Partial Identification in Matching Models for the Marriage Market: The model

+\end{assumption} Assumption \MYref{large} outlines the {one} {large} {market} framework.
+The restriction on the stochastic independence of the two sides of the market is not crucial for our results and can be relaxed.
 Assumption \MYref{types} requires each agent to belong to one type.
-There are finite number of types, which are defined by the Cartesian product of all the individual characteristics observed by the researcher.
-Note that Assumption \MYref{types} does not rule out types being defined by multi-dimensional covariates.
-However, we emphasise that most of the empirical applications on the marriage market cited in Section \MYref{lit} define types using only a one-dimensional covariate, such as education or age.
-This is because, even in the Multinomial Logit 1to1TU model, having types determined by multi-dimensional covariates often leads to empirical match probabilities close to zero which can cause identification issues.
-For the same reason, even in the Multinomial Logit 1to1TU model, it is desirable to consider $\mathcal{X}$ and $\mathcal{Y}$ with relatively small cardinalities.
+There is a {finite} number of types, which is defined by the Cartesian product of the individual characteristics observed by the researcher.
 Assumption \MYref{shocks} requires each agent to have idiosyncratic marital preferences over the types of the potential partners and not over their identities.
 It implies that women (men) of the same type are perfect substitutes for a man (woman).
 Assumption \MYref{sep} imposes that the match surplus is the sum of two components.
-One is the systematic match surplus, that is determined by the types of the potential partners.
+One is the systematic match surplus, that is determined by the types of potential partners.
 The other is the sum of the taste shocks of the potential partners.
 In particular, the latent heterogeneity entering the match surplus equation does not consist of an $ij$-indexed term.
 Instead, it is modelled through the sum of two terms, $\epsilon_{iy}+\eta_{xj}$, each of which only depends on the type of the potential partner.
-Assumption \MYref{sep} is typically referred to as ``separability''.
-For a thorough discussion of Assumption \MYref{sep}, see \hyperlink{Chiappori3}{Chiappori (2017)}.
+Assumption \MYref{sep} is typically referred to as ``separability'' (\hyperlink{Chiappori3}{Chiappori, 2017}).
+Lastly, observe that the systematic match surplus from remaining single is normalised to zero.
+This location normalisation is standard in the literature and imposed, for instance, also by \hyperlink{Galichon_Salanie}{GS} and \hyperlink{CSW}{CSW}.

 A matching consists of \begin{enumerate}[(i)] \item A measure $d\tilde{\mu}$ on the set $\mathcal{I}\times \mathcal{J}$, such that the marginal of $d\tilde{\mu}$ over $\mathcal{I}$ ($\mathcal{J}$) is $d\tilde{\mu}_\mathcal{I}$ ($d\tilde{\mu}_\mathcal{J}$). \item A set of payoffs, $\{\tilde{U}_i\}_{i\in \mathcal{I}}$ and $\{\tilde{V}_j\}_{j\in \mathcal{J}}$, such that